ADIPEC 2024 on November 4-7 in Abu Dhabi

 Types of Video Conferencing Encryption

-Secure Real-time Transport Protocol (SRTP) is a key component of secure voice and video communication, providing end-to-end security between two parties.
-SRTP is used to protect the confidentiality and integrity of voice and video data as it is transmitted over a network.
+SRTP (Secure Real-time Transport Protocol) is a key component of secure voice and video communication, providing end-to-end security between two parties.
+It protects the confidentiality and integrity of voice and video data as it is transmitted over a network.

 server platform software

-Video conferencing security is not only recommended for business communications, it is the law.
-Recent government regulations, such as the Health Insurance Portability and Accountability Act (HIPAA) or the GDPR, require that medical service providers, financial institutions and other companies protect all electronic data related to their clients and patients.
-That includes all electronic transmissions of customer personal data, including video conferences.
+Video conferencing security is not only recommended for business communications: it is the law.
+Recent government regulations, such as the Health Insurance Portability and Accountability Act (HIPAA) and the General Data Protection Regulation (GDPR), require medical service providers, financial institutions, and other companies to protect all electronic data related to their clients and patients.
+That includes all electronic transmissions of customers' personal data, including video conferences.

 GDPR Compliant